The following studies, commissioned by the British Council, provide an in-depth perspective on social enterprise in key

 This think piece considers how social entrepreneurship could be integrated into education to help equip young people with the skills and innovative mindset to address the challenges they will face in a rapidly changing world.
 It draws on the views of leaders in education and social enterprise, offers examples of social enterprise education in the UK, Mexico and Greece, and aims to serve as a platform for discussion and debate.

-Consisting of one global report and five country-specific studies, this research sheds light on the growing role that social enterprise plays in support of gender equality and women’s empowerment – notably, as a source of funding for women’s rights organisations, a means of delivering training and creating jobs, and as a way of empowering women economically.
+Consisting of one global report and five country-specific studies, this research sheds light on the growing role that social enterprise plays in support of gender equality and women’s empowerment – notably as a means of delivering training and creating jobs for women; as a way of addressing entrenched inequalities; and as a source of funding for women’s rights organisations.

 Download our free teaching resource offering six lesson plans on social enterprise and the Sustainable Development Goals for students aged 7-14.
 The lessons help students to explore the needs in your community and develop a business plan for their very own social enterprise, thus developing skills such as citizenship, critical thinking and creativity.